montsecruz9/Final_Project/README.md

 ## Reason why they selected their topic

-  We choose this topic because we want to know what attributes are the ones that are the most important to generate a delay in a certain flight.
+  We chose this topic because we want to know what attributes are the ones that are the most important to generate a delay in a certain flight.
 In that way, we will create a web page for users that will fill attributes and give them a forecast with machine learning if the flight will be “On Time” or “Delayed”

 ## Description of their source of data